Flame: Simplifying Topology Extension in Federated Learning: Design

 \subsection{Topology Abstraction Graph}

 A central abstraction in \sys is \textit{Topology Abstraction Graph} (\textbf{TAG}).
-It represents a simple logical graph, which allows users to express a training workload declaratively for any machine learning job.
-It comprises of two basic building blocks: \textit{role} and \textit{channel}.
-A role is a vertex and serves as an abstraction for worker while a channel is an undirected edge between a pair of roles and acts an abstraction for communication backends.
+It represents a simple logical graph, which allows users to express a training workload declaratively for any ML job.
+It comprises two basic building blocks: \textit{role} and \textit{channel}.
+A role is a vertex and serves as an abstraction for worker while a channel is an undirected edge between a pair of roles and acts as an abstraction for communication backend.
 TAG's schema is visually represented as illustrated in \fig{fig:tag} and different learning topologies can be represented using a TAG as shown in Figures~\ref{fig:topo_tag_dist}-\ref{fig:topo_tag_fl_hybrid}.
 Below we discuss role and channel in detail.
 To aid understanding of the discussion, a concrete example of a TAG is presented in \fig{fig:tag_expand1}.

-\textbf{Role.} An executable worker unit carrying out a specific task in a machine learning job is defined as a role.
+\textbf{Role.} An executable worker unit carrying out a specific task in an ML job is defined as a role.
 Depending on the topology, the task and behavior of a role can vary.
 For instance, a training worker in FL uses data to build a local model and sends model updates to an aggregation worker, which combines them to create a global model.
 In hierarchical FL, the aggregator may forward the aggregated model to a global aggregation worker.
-By exploiting the the uniqueness of the tasks associated with these workers, \sys is able to abstract their behavior in the learning process and assign them roles.
-This forms the foundation of \sys's flexible and adaptable system.
+By exploiting the uniqueness of the tasks associated with these workers, \sys is able to abstract their behavior in the learning process and assigns them roles.
+This forms the foundation of \sys's flexible and extensible system.
 These roles are associated with programs that are defined at the job composition stage.
 The programs are made up of a set of functions such as train, evaluate, load data, and get/distribute model updates, based on the role's responsibility.
 The program also contains information about the functions execution, as described in Section~\ref{s:prog_model}.

 The flexible binding between role and program allows \sys to be extensible and support different mechanisms under different topologies.
 In order to express the specific requirements associated with the deployment of a worker, each role has three attributes: \textit{isDataConsumer}, \textit{groupAssociation} and \textit{replica}.
 A TAG is expanded into its physical topology by leveraging these attributes, as discussed in \secref{s:expansion}.
 In order to distinguish training nodes from other components, the boolean attribute \textit{isDataConsumer}, is used to indicate whether a particular role consumes data or not.